-Options for Common Shares of the Corporation representing a fixed rate of twenty percent (20%) of the outstanding issued Common Shares of the Corporation as of February 29, 2016 may be granted by the Board pursuant to the Stock Option Plan.
-As at the Record Date, there were 135,219 Common Shares reserved and available for issuance under to the Stock Options Plan.
-As of the Record Date, there are 2,007,188 options outstanding under the Corporation's Stock Option Plan.
+Options for Common Shares of the Corporation representing a fixed rate of twenty percent (20%) of the outstanding issued Common Shares of the Corporation as of March 31, 2017 may be granted by the Board pursuant to the Stock Option Plan.
+As at the Record Date, there were 208,489 Common Shares reserved and available for issuance under the Stock Option Plan.
+As of the Record Date, there were 2,666,122 options outstanding under the Corporation's Stock Option Plan.

-However, in no case will the grant of options under this plan, together with any proposed or previously existing security based compensation arrangement, result in (in each case, as determined on the grant date): the grant to any one consultant of the Corporation, or any subsidiary of the Corporation, within any twelve (12) month period, of options reserving for issuance a number of Common Shares exceeding in the aggregate two percent (2%) of the Corporation's issued and outstanding Common Shares (on a non-diluted basis); or the grant to any one employee of the Corporation or any subsidiary of the Corporation, which provides investor relations services, within any twelve (12) month period, of options reserving for issuance a number of Common Shares exceeding in the aggregate two percent (2%) of the Corporation Shares (on a non-diluted basis); or the grant to any one employee of the Corporation or any subsidiary of the Corporation, which provides investor relations services, within any twelve (12) month period, of options reserving for issuance a number of Common Shares exceeding in the aggregate two percent (2%) of the Corporation Shares (on a non-diluted basis).
+However, in no case will the grant of options under this plan, together with any proposed or previously existing security based compensation arrangement, result in (in each case, as determined on the grant date): the grant to any one consultant of the Corporation, or any subsidiary of the Corporation, within any twelve (12) month period, of options reserving for issuance a number of Common Shares exceeding in the aggregate two percent (2%) of the Corporation's issued and outstanding Common Shares (on a non-diluted basis); or the grant to any one employee of the Corporation or any subsidiary of the Corporation, which provides investor relations services, within any twelve (12) month period, of options reserving for issuance a number of Common Shares exceeding in the aggregate two percent (2%) of the Corporation's issued and outstanding Common Shares (on a non-diluted basis).